 Engineer Brian Handley tweaks an air freshener dispenser from the comfort of his computer screen.

 “It’s an aerosol system that mounts on the wall, it provide fragrance primarily to a washroom.
-It’s kind of unique, it’s got a auto can drop, so when the can has to be replaced, it’ll drop so you’ll se it, it will drop below the dispenser,” Handley says
+It’s kind of unique, it’s got an auto can drop, so when the can has to be replaced, it’ll drop so you’ll see it, it will drop below the dispenser,” Handley says

-Todd Muderlak quickly jumps in to clarify that the rapid spray is NOT aerosol driven, but rather with “a green compressed gas”.
+Todd Muderlak quickly jumps in to clarify that the rapid spray is NOT aerosol driven, but rather features “a green compressed gas”.